 Cardamom is known for its cooling properties, traditionally used to cool the body and refreshing the breath.
 It is also known to aid digestion and assist with stomach aches.
 Nowdays cardamom is used in many prescription drugs and cough syrups to make the taste more palatable and some soaps and shampoos to clear up dandruff and acne.

 Facts about Cardamom

-Cardamom is one of the primary spices used to make masala chai, an Indian spiced tea.
+Cardamom is one of the primary spices used to make masala chai, an Indian spiced sea.

 Whereas green cardamom is a cooling spice, black cardamom is a heating spice and has a distinct and separate role in Indian cooking.

-How do I increase the flavor of cardamom?
+How do I increase the flavour of cardamom?

-Ground cardamom loses flavor quickly so for maximum flavor bruise seeds with a pestle and mortar to open them, then dry-fry over a gentle heat to heighten the flavor.
+Ground cardamom loses flavour quickly so for maximum flavour bruise seeds with a pestle and mortar to open them, then dry-fry over a gentle heat to heighten the flavour.